tlevine/www.thomaslevine.com/content/!/socrata-calendars/index.md

 Much of our statistical
 knowledge is based around a concept of a table, with columns as variables (like "eye color") and rows as observations.
 (So each row might be a different person.)
-This conceptual tabular representation is what I think of as "data".
+This tabular representation is what I think of as "data".

 If we can represent the world as data, we can apply many quantitative